vichargrave/getsomerest/README.md

 # getsomerest

-Example source code for the article "RESTful Java Web Services with NetBeans, Jersey and Tomcat".
+Example source code for the article "RESTful Java Web Services with NetBeans, Jersey and Tomcat" This branch is tailored to be used with NetBeans 8 and Jersey 2.5.
-Note the master branch supports NetBeans 7.4 and Jersey 1.x.
-To use NetBeans 8 and Jersey 2.5 you will need to check out the <tt>jersey-2.5</tt> branch.
-You can do that as follows:

-1. git clone git@github.com:vichargrave/getsomerest.git
-2. git checkout jersey-2.5

 # Build